Skip to content

 Yes.
 A single DIP switch enables or disables the reed switch (the door/window contact).
 With the DIP ON, the reed switch is enabled and the device works as both a shock sensor and a door/window contact.
 With the DIP OFF, the reed switch and magnet are not used and the device works as a shock sensor only.

-What panels is the SHOCK-319 compatible with?
+What panels is the SHOCK-319 wireless shock sensor compatible with?

 It operates at 319.5 MHz and works with Qolsys IQ Panel 4, Qolsys IQ Panel 2+, and GE/Interlogix-class 319.5 MHz panels.
 The shock sensor and door/window contact enroll as a single fully supervised zone.